 - Link to mentoring video

-If you are interested in doing a workshop, you can request a complimentary toolkit.
+If you are interested in doing a mentoring workshop, we invite you to download a complimentary digital copy of our toolkit.
 We just ask that you do two things:

 This toolkit was created for the Duke University Graduate School community with the belief that mentoring is an essential component of student success.
 Our aim is to empower members of the graduate community to become partners in the mentoring process, making it a deeply rooted part of the Duke experience.